-416-3 ADVANCED NURSING LEADERSHIP ROLE.
+- 416-3 ADVANCED NURSING LEADERSHIP ROLE.
 Integration of selected leadership skills (interpersonal, finance, health care economics, and health care informatics) in advanced nursing roles within a variety of health care organizations.
-Prerequisite: admission to graduate CNL program in nursing or consent of instructor.

-491-3 FOUNDATIONS OF NURSING MANAGEMENT.
-Provides an overview of healthcare organizations and roles of nurse managers.
-Major principles of nursing management are examined.
-Population-based approach explores community healthcare services.
-Prerequisite: consent of instructor.
+Prerequisite: admission to graduate CNL program in nursing or consent of instructor. - 500-3 THEORETICAL FOUNDATIONS OF NURSING.
+Systematic and critical analysis of nursing related concepts, models, and theories as a basis for advanced nursing practice. - 501-3 STUDIES IN GENOMICS AND ETHICS.
+Exploration of genetics, genomics, and ethical knowledge relevant to the advanced nursing role.
+Prerequisite: admission to the program or permission of Assistant Dean for the graduate program.